Skip to main content

 Assessment criteria, satisfactory (1)

-Sufficient performance: has completed basic requirements to pass the course and has made an attempt to apply and articulate concepts and information both verbally and in writing but has not made enough effort overall.
+The student has completed basic requirements to pass the course and has made an attempt to apply and articulate concepts and information both verbally and in writing but has not made enough effort overall.
 The student has demonstrated little effort, interest and motivation for individual or team activities / assignments and the output is rather weak.

 Assessment criteria, good (3)

-Good overall performance: can apply and articulate concepts and information well both verbally and in writing, certain areas of individual or team output require further attention; shows appropriate level of interest and motivation in individual and team activities.
+The student can apply and articulate concepts and information well both verbally and in writing, certain areas of individual or team output require further attention; shows appropriate level of interest and motivation in individual and team activities.
 Good presentation delivery and analysis.

 Assessment criteria, excellent (5)